Cheap Auto Insurance for High-Risk Drivers in 2026

 - Most Expensive Option: At $178 a month, high-risk drivers pay the highest minimum coverage rate.

-- Complicated Quotes: High-risk drivers may find it harder to compare pricing due to policy variables.
-Learn how it works in our Liberty Mutual review.
+- Complicated Quotes: High-risk drivers may find it harder to compare prices because of policy variables.
+Read more: Liberty Mutual Insurance Review

 Frequently Asked Questions